PrefectHQ/prefect/docs/guides/prefect-deploy.md

     At runtime, the specified image will need to be available to access your flow code.

+    Prefect generates a Dockerfile for you that will build an image based off of one of Prefect's published images.
+The generated Dockerfile will copy the current directory into the Docker image and install any dependencies listed in a `requirements.txt` file.

-    ### Automatically build a custom Docker image based on a local Dockerfile
+    ### Automatically build a custom Docker image with a local Dockerfile

+    If you want to use a custom Dockerfile, you can specify the path to the Dockerfile with the `DeploymentImage` class:

-    ```python hl_lines="17-22" title="buy.py"
+    ```python hl_lines="14-17" title="custom_dockerfile.py"

-    TK
+    from prefect import flow
+    from prefect.deployments import DeploymentImage

+    @flow(log_prints=True)
+    def buy():
+        print("Selling securities")

+    if __name__ == "__main__":
+        buy.deploy(
+            name="my-custom-dockerfile-deployment",",
+            work_pool_name="my-docker-pool",
+            image=DeploymentImage(
+                name="my_image",
+                tag="deploy-guide",
+                dockerfile="Dockerfile"
+        ),
+        push=False
+    )

     ```

-    If present, a `requirements.txt` with listed Python packages will be copied into the image automatically.

-    ### Further customizations for Docker images

-    By passing a DeploymentImage object to the `image` parameter you can customize many of settings on the deployment.
+    The `DeploymentImage` object allows for a great deal of image customization.

-    For example, to install a private Python package from GCP's artifact registry you can do the following.
+    For example, you can install a private Python package from GCP's artifact registry like this:

-    Create a custom base Dockerfile like this:
+    Create a custom base Dockerfile.

     ```dockerfile
     FROM python:3.10